 After the online form is submitted by the student, the LED 498 form will be routed electronically to your faculty mentor for approval.
-Students should follow up with their faculty mentor to ensure the LED 498 form is approved by the registration deadline.
+Students should follow up with their faculty mentor to ensure the LED 498 form is approved by the registration deadline posted below.

 Then the LED 498 will be routed electronically to the Faculty Leadership Fellow for approval.
 Please allow enough time for this registration process to be completed before the deadlines posted below.

-A final copy of the students’s LED 498 form will be sent to Professor Robert Moorman and Melody Harter in the Center for Leadership.
+A final copy of the students’ LED 498 form will be sent to Professor Robert Moorman and Melody Harter in the Center for Leadership.

 Deadlines for LED 498 Registration

 Please plan ahead to allow time for approval of your course enrollment.
 Students are encouraged to enroll during pre-registration period.